-- Top left, the owning nation flag (sometimes below it an icon 1 to show its type, e.g. artillery, fighter, tank) - Top center, the unit's name 3 (usually shortened) - Top right, in a blue diamond, the Morale Factor (MF) 2 if the value is in red color instead of white, it means it is reduced by a penalty.
-If green, it has received a bonus. - Some units are costing VP when lost (or giving VP to the enemy when he kills them).
-This is shown by the Name 4 being colored in dark red instead of white.
+- Top left, the owning nation flag (sometimes below it an icon 1 to show its type, e.g. artillery, fighter, tank) Top center, the unit's short name 3 - Top right, in a blue diamond, the Morale Factor (MF) 2 if the value is in red color instead of white, it means it is reduced by a penalty. - Some units are costing VP when lost (or giving VP to the enemy when he kills them).
+This is shown by the Name 4 being colored in yellow instead of white.